Suggested links

 Safely Withdrawing From Fentanyl

-If you are considering stopping fentanyl use, you should talk to your primary healthcare physician or a treatment professional before stopping.
+If you are considering stopping fentanyl use, you should talk to your primary healthcare physician or an addiction treatment professional before stopping.

-Abruptly stopping fentanyl use (aka stopping “cold turkey”), especially if you have been taking it for more than two weeks for pain relief, can be incredibly dangerous.
+Abruptly stopping fentanyl use (i.e., quitting “cold turkey”), especially if you have been taking it for more than two weeks, can be incredibly dangerous.

 Tapering off Fentanyl

-One of the safer ways to stop taking fentanyl is to slowly reduce the amount you are taking until you are no longer taking it.
-This process is called tapering.
+Tapering is the process of slowly reducing the amount of opioids you are taking until you are no longer taking them.

-It is important to follow your tapering plan closely and regularly check in with your doctor or treatment professional for monitoring.
+It is essential to follow your tapering plan closely and regularly check in with your doctor or treatment professional for monitoring.

-Visits with a mental health professional might also be recommended while tapering to help manage the mental and psychological side effects associated with the withdrawal process.
+Visits with a mental health professional might also help while tapering to help manage the mental and psychological side effects associated with the withdrawal process.

-The safest way to withdraw from fentanyl is through the detox process.
-Detoxing is eliminating harmful substances from the body so the brain and body can begin to heal.
+The safest way to withdraw from fentanyl is through medical detox.
+Detoxing is what happens as the body eliminates fentanyl from your system, and your brain and body can begin to heal.

-Before starting the detox process, it’s important to consult your primary care physician or a treatment professional.
+Before detoxing, consult your primary care physician or a treatment professional.

 Self-detox can be dangerous and potentially life-threatening.
-For this reason, it’s best to undergo the detox process under the care of trained medical professionals at a local medical facility, a detox center, or a treatment center that offers detox services.
+It’s best to undergo detox under the care of trained medical professionals at a local medical facility, a detox center, or a treatment center that offers detox a detox program.

-During the fentanyl detoxification, you might be prescribed medications to help curb cravings and other withdrawal symptoms.
+During the fentanyl detoxification process, your doctor might prescribe certain medications to help curb cravings and lessen other withdrawal symptoms.

 Medications that have been FDA-approved for fentanyl detox include: